ragokan/okito/README.md

 # okito
 ## The simplest state management solution ever, at least I think so.
-If depends on nothing, works really fast with minimum code usage.
+It depends on nothing, works really fast with minimum code usage.
 ### With okito, you don't need to wrap your material app for state, you don't need any complex libraries and most importantly your don't need context to have a state or update state.